-Civil rights leaders unite around California ethnic studies
+California adopts first statewide ethnic studies curriculum

 “As my father said, ‘Stand up for what is right.’
 Prejudice is ignorance, and the most powerful weapon we have is education,” Korematsu said.

-The development of the curriculum took three years and drew more than 100,000 public comments as different groups sought to be included.
-The loudest criticism came from Jewish and pro-Arab groups who accused each other of trying to silence each other’s histories.
+Several education officials called the curriculum “a starting point,” noting that it will be added to and expanded upon and teachers will develop lessons that best suit their classes, as they acknowledged that a curriculum on racial and ethnic issues was bound to be divisive.

 “This criticism will continue.
 I can guarantee you that,” said California Secretary of State Shirley Weber, a former lawmaker and academic who created an ethnic studies program at San Diego State University in the 1970s.
-“We will not find the perfect curriculum but we have one that is strong.”
+“We will not find the perfect curriculum, but we have one that is strong.”

-Renowned labor leader and civil rights activist Dolores Huerta also encouraged adoption.
+Renowned labor leader and civil rights activist Dolores Huerta also encouraged adoption, speaking before the vote.

 “Si, Se Puede!” said Huerta, citing her famous phrase, “Yes we can!” that President Barack Obama borrowed as his campaign slogan.
 “We can make it happen.
 And it’s time.”